gilstero/EmoryExchange/README.md

 ---

-## **Dependencies & Dependency Management**
+## **Dependencies and Dependency Management**

 - **Required dependencies**: For the backend app, required dependencies can be found in the requirements.txt file.
 - Creating a virtual environment to manage these dependencies is recommended.
 CD to the root directory of the project and follow these instructions:
 - Run python3 -m venv <myenvpath> in your terminal
-- Make sure your working directory contains your venv file and then run one of the following.
+- Make sure your working directory contains your venv file and then run one of the following:
 - Mac: run source venv/bin/activate
 - Windows: run venv\Scripts\activate
 - Now, install all of the dependencies in the requirements.txt file by running pip install -r /path/to/requirements.txt